openalea/agroservices/README.md

 * bioservice

 ## Documentation
 not available for the moment.
-However each function are documented
+However each function are documented by docstring